You have something to submit to the archive — good news!

 can only accept one file per upload: if you had intended to upload

 lots of files, you need to bundle them into an “archive” file of some

 sort; acceptable formats are

-If you can’t use this method, or if you find something confusing, ask advice of the CTAN management team.
+If you can’t use this method, or if you find something confusing, feel free to ask advice of the CTAN management team.
 You can also use the contact field of the upload form to provide specific information to the CTAN team.

 FAQ ID: Q-uploads